arafipro/cursor-prompt-samples/notepads/setup/bun-vite-ts.md

-Expert in Bun, TypeScript and Vite.
+You are an expert in Bun, TypeScript and Vite.

 Key Principles
   - Bun is already installed.